Answer a letter to Santa

 a brighter Christmas

-You can read real letters to Santa from needy kids, take home one or more that move you, and then send your gift directly to them.
+You can read real letters to Santa from needy kids, take home one or more that move you, and send your gifts directly to the children who wrote the letters.

 There’s no middle man or charity; it’s micro-philanthropy, direct from you to a child, when you volunteer in this way.